-Fueled by carbohydrates, I build Umbraco sites for national and multinational corporations.
+I built Umbraco sites for national and multinational corporations.

-I contribute thoughts, ideas, suggestions and implement them in a DevOps culture.
+I contributed thoughts, ideas, suggestions and implemented them in a DevOps culture.

-I improve working processes by working with Developers and Producers to apply new ideas.
+I improved working processes by working with Developers and Producers to apply new ideas.

-I share knowledge with, and teach younger members of the team.
+I shared knowledge with, and teached younger members of the team.
 I'm the Morpheus to their Neo.

 I built rapport with clients from companies such as KPMG, Hitachi Capital, Castrol, AXA.
 I helped them scope, manage and deliver their projects on time and in budget.